conduktor/conduktor-tempo-beta/README.md

 ## Running the CI runner

 The CI runner is currently available as a simple docker container.
-We'll provide more packaging options in a close future.
+We'll provide more options in a close future.

 We provide the following image :